wgseligman/GramsSim/mac/README.md

 extra time to load, since it's turning off the visibility for a number of volumes.

-`vis-mensu.mac` - a fancy demonstration of how to switch commands via menus at the top of the G4 visualizer.
+`vis-menus.mac` - a fancy demonstration of how to switch commands via menus at the top of the G4 visualizer.
 This macro file invokes the `draw-axes.mac`, `angle-view.mac`, `{x,y,z}-views.mac`, `energy-*.mac`, and `plane-*.mac` sub-files from within its menu.